Print a Given Matrix in Spiral Form

 Step 1: We first traverse the outermost boundary using four loops similar to the loop used in the iterative implementation.

-• Print the first row using a loop from colStart to colEnd.
+• Print the first row from colStart to colEnd.

-• Print the last column using a loop from rowStart + 1 to rowEnd.
+• Print the last column from rowStart + 1 to rowEnd.

-• Print the last row using a loop from colEnd - 1 to colStart.
+• Print the last row from colEnd - 1 to colStart.
 Before doing this, we need to check if the last and the first row are not the same.

-• Print the first column using a loop from rowEnd - 1 to rowStart + 1.
-Before doing this, we need to check, if the last and the first column are not the same.
+• Print the first column from rowEnd - 1 to rowStart + 1.
+Before doing this, we need to check if the last and the first column are not the same.

 Step2: Now we print the remaining matrix recursively using the same function with the updated boundary parameters i.e rowStart + 1, colStart + 1, rowEnd - 1, and colEnd - 1.

-Base condition: Recursion will stop in any one of the two conditions: rowStart > rowEnd or colStart > colEnd.
+Base condition: Recursion will stop when rowStart > rowEnd or colStart > colEnd.

 Solution pseudocode